 It reduces the shading of the seagrass growing on the bottom, so it can continue to thrive, grow, and spread in the ecosystem.

-It removes the collection of floating grass from residential areas (in areas where we are permitted)
+It removes the collection of floating grass from residential areas (in areas where we are permitted).
+Please see maps below that show the permitted areas 1-7).

-When gathered, Save Crystal River and Sea & Shoreline are providing it to feed manatees in captivity.
+When gathered, Save Crystal River and Sea & Shoreline are making it available to feed manatees in captivity.
 Unlike lettuce, this is more nutritious and teaches them to forage for the same kind of food they will find in their natural environment.

 Current funding and DEP permits allow planting and collection to take place only in designated areas, Phases 1-4 of the original, 92-acre restoration project.
-As additional funding is received, we will be able to expand our work area and serve more locations in the bay and river.
+We have also received funding to begin clearing an additional 85 acres, for Phases 5-7.

-Daily, via arial drone photos, and using wind, tide, and current data, a team of biologists and aquatic experts at Sea & Shoreline monitor the movement and location of floating grass within the permitted boundariesprioritizing and addressing the areas of greatest floating grass concentration.
-The BEST grass collectors of all – the Manatees – will be migrating home very soon to help eat all the floating grass they can hold!
-Save Crystal River is seeking additional funding and permitting to increase the work to additional areas.
+Daily, via aerial drone photos, and using wind, tide, and current data, a team of biologists and aquatic experts at Sea & Shoreline monitor the movement and location of floating grass within the permitted boundariesprioritizing and addressing the areas of greatest floating grass concentration.
+The BEST grass collectors of all – the Manatees – do their part by eating as much of the floating grass as they can hold.

 Restoring, Protecting, and Saving Crystal River takes ALL OF US.